PHYSICIAN-CRAFTED CURRICULUM

 Unique to any other high school student group organization, HSAFP incorporates these pre-med competencies in virtual and hands-on curriculum—updated monthly—to ensure all high school students can build crucial skills needed as a pre-med student, medical student, resident, and, eventually, physician.

-THE HSAFP CURRICULUM OVERVIEW
+THE HSAFP CURRICULUM

 Virtual Patient Interaction with Dr. Blair Nelson

-With guidance from Dr. Blair Nelson, MD, you’ll work through the diagnosis and treatment of Randy Sherman, a virtual patient, while exploring the AAMC Premed Competencies and key problem-solving skills used in the ER.
+With guidance from Dr. Blair Nelson, MD, you’ll work through the diagnosis and treatment of Randy Sherman, our virtual patient, while exploring the AAMC Premed Competencies and key problem-solving skills used in the ER.

 Get ready to think like a doctor and put your skills to the test!

-Intro to Research for Juniors and Seniors
+Intro to Research

 Maybe you’ve heard that becoming a physician usually involves having some sort of research experience.

 But wait.
 “Research” can mean a lot of things.
 What is valuable research experience for becoming a physician, exactly?
 When should you start?
-Are there any alternatives to research experience if I cannot find research experience?
+Are there any alternatives to research experience if you cannot find research experience?
 And, is it required to participate in research to be accepted into medical school?

 Get Access to The HSAFP Curriculum

-Join a local HSAFP chapter or start a new one to unlock exclusive access to our comprehensive curriculum, including detailed meeting agendas, presentation slides, and on-demand support.
-Click the button to check for existing chapters at your high school.
+Click below to check for existing chapters at your high school.
 If none are available, we’ll provide you with step-by-step guidance to start your own HSAFP chapter.

 What else can we tell you about HSAFP?